 Clause 4(h) and 8: Disclosure of these Clauses

 a.
-Data exporter agrees that these Clauses constitute data importer's Confidential Information as that term is defined in the Agreement and may not be disclosed by data exporter to any third party without data importer's prior written consent unless permitted pursuant to Agreement.
+Data exporter agrees that these Clauses constitute the data importer's Confidential Information as that term is defined in the Agreement and may not be disclosed by the data exporter to any third party without the data importer's prior written consent unless permitted pursuant to the Agreement.
 This shall not prevent disclosure of these Clauses to a data subject pursuant to Clause 4(h) or a supervisory authority pursuant to Clause 8.

 Clause 5(a): Suspension of data transfers and termination

 a.
-The parties acknowledge that data importer may process the personal data only on behalf of the data exporter and in compliance with its instructions as provided by the data exporter and the Clauses.
+The parties acknowledge that the data importer may process the personal data only on behalf of the data exporter and in compliance with its instructions as provided by the data exporter and the Clauses.

 b.
-The parties acknowledge that if data importer cannot provide such compliance for whatever reason, it agrees to inform promptly the data exporter of its inability to comply, in which case the data exporter is entitled to suspend the transfer of data and/or terminate the contract.
+The parties acknowledge that if the data importer cannot provide such compliance for whatever reason, it agrees to inform promptly the data exporter of its inability to comply, in which case the data exporter is entitled to suspend the transfer of data and/or terminate the contract.

 c.
-If the data exporter intends to suspend the transfer of personal data and/or terminate these Clauses, it shall endeavour to provide notice to the data importer and provide data importer with a reasonable period of time to cure the non-compliance (“Cure Period”).
+If the data exporter intends to suspend the transfer of personal data and/or terminate these Clauses, it shall endeavour to provide notice to the data importer and provide the data importer with a reasonable period of time to cure the non-compliance (“Cure Period”).

 d.
 If after the Cure Period the data importer has not or cannot cure the non-compliance then the data exporter may suspend or terminate the transfer of personal data immediately.
-The data exporter shall not be required to provide such notice in instance where it considers there is a material risk of harm to data subjects or their personal data.
+The data exporter shall not be required to provide such notice in instances where it considers there is a material risk of harm to data subjects or their personal data.

 Clause 5(f): Audit

 a.
-Data exporter acknowledges and agrees that it exercises its audit right under Clause 5(f) by instructing data importer to comply with the audit measures described in Section 7(g) (Demonstration of Compliance) of the DPA.
+Data exporter acknowledges and agrees that it exercises its audit right under Clause 5(f) by instructing the data importer to comply with the audit measures described in Section 7(g) (Demonstration of Compliance) of the DPA.